simon-tanna/T1A3_Terminal_Application/README.md

 * [bundler](https://github.com/rubygems/rubygems/) - This gem is used to collate, manage and install other Ruby gems used by the program.
 It provides a fast and efficent method of installing all required gems for the user upon launch of the game via the run_app.sh file.

+* [rspec](https://github.com/rspec/rspec-metagem) - The 'rspec' gem is used to perform the automated testing of code in the spec file.

 * [tty-prompt](https://github.com/piotrmurach/tty-prompt/) - 'tty-prompt' is used to create simple and error free selection options for the user of the application.
 The selected options will directly impact the in-game result, therefore this gem is considered to be essential to the operation of Football Shootout.

 * [colorize](https://github.com/fazibear/colorize/) - In order to make the terminal interface engaging and to add meaning to elements of on screen text, 'colorize' has been implemented throughout the game